“Is there a cure for social anxiety?”

 Tim is enrolled in what’s now called the Rapid Results Program of the Dissolve Social Anxiety system.
 On one of our coaching calls, he said something so brilliant, that I asked him permission to share it with you guys.

 Tim’s been one of the best students, doing the homework, and responding to my feedback with even more questions and effort.
-He’s even been redoing the homework when he feels he didn’t approach it right, to make sure he really nails down the approach.
+He’s even been redoing the homework when he feels he didn’t approach it right, to make sure he really nails down the approach on his path to find his own personal cure for social anxiety.

 On our call, Tim said that he’s been going through the lessons, doing the work but something was holding him back.